Ranger Programs

 NPS Photo / G. Purifoy

-Ranger programs are typically scheduled between 10 AM and 12 PM, or between 1 PM and 3 PM.
-Locations vary according to season and staffing.
+Ranger programs are typically scheduled between 10 AM and 12 PM and between 1 PM and 3 PM.
+Most daily programs take place at Muhlenberg's Brigade and at Washington's Headquarters.

 Call the information desk at 610-783-1099 or ask a ranger inside the Visitor Center at Valley Forge for the most current information about daily times, topics, and locations of ranger programs.